Dilnigar Ilhamjan

-Dilnigar Ilhamjan (دىلنىگار ئىلھامجان), also pronounced in Mandarin as Dinigeer Yilamujiang (迪妮格尔·衣拉木江; born May 3, 2001), is a Chinese cross-country skier of Uyghur ethnicity, born in Altay, Xinjiang.
-She is the first Chinese cross-country skier to win a medal in an FIS event.
+Dilnigar Ilhamjan (دىلنىگار ئىلھامجان; born 3 May 2001), or Dinigeer Yilamujiang (迪妮格尔·衣拉木江), is a Chinese cross-country skier.
+An ethnic Uyghur from the far-northern city of Altay in Xinjiang, she is the first Chinese cross-country skier to win a medal in an FIS event.
 She made her maiden Olympic appearance during the 2022 Winter Olympics, where she was one of the two last torch bearers.

-Ilhamjan also served as a representative to the 19th Communist Youth League Congress.
+Dilnigar also served as a representative to the 19th Communist Youth League Congress.

 Personal life

 Her father, who taught her to ski and is still her coach, received a bronze medal in the 1993 national cross-country skiing competition.

 Sports career

 Originally competing as a track and field athlete, she started learning to ski when she was 12.
 She pursued cross-country skiing initially primarily as a hobby.
 In 2012 she started taking part in local competitive sports events as a long-distance runner.
 She first started skiing competitively in 2017.
 Norwegian coach Kristian Bjune Sveen travelled to Xinjiang to give her training, while Dilnigar also spent 3 years training in Norway herself, alongside Bayani Jialin, a Chinese skier of Kazakh ethnicity.
 She placed 2nd at the FIS China City Sprint Beijing 2019, as well as 2nd at the Norwegian Norgescup at Konnerud.
 This made her the first Chinese cross-country skier to win a medal in an FIS event.

 In 2019, she won a silver medal at the FIS Beijing Cross Country Skiing Points Grand Prix.